Power Apps: Mobile usage

 To-do List

-This one needs updating since it’s connecting to Wunderlist, and it’s going away soon.
-Nevertheless, it’s a great example of how to have a view on another app.
-Let’s say that you have an app that you like but wanted it to work differently.
-Why not build a Power App on top of its API and fill-in the gaps.
+The idea behind it still holds, though, and it's a great example of how to have a view on another app.
+Let's say that you have an app that you like but wanted it to work differently.
+Why not build a Power App on top of its API and fill in the gaps?

 Here's how it looks on the browser: